jaeyk/digital_data_collection_workshop/A_syllabus.md

 This class is committed to creating an environment in which everyone can participate, regardless of background, discipline, or disability.
 If you have a particular concern, please come to me as soon as possible so that we can make special arrangements.

+### Books and Other Resources
+There are no official textbooks for this class.
+Please see [the references](https://github.com/jaeyk/digital_data_collection_workshop/blob/master/B_references.md) (will be updated throughout the semester) for additional references and [the style guides](https://github.com/jaeyk/PS239T/blob/master/style_guides.md) for efficient programming and project management.

 ### Computer Requirements

 The software needed for the course is as follows: